JuliMuehl/tinyboxes/README.md

 Have a look at the demos/ directory for additional examples of how the engine can be used.

 ## Build Instructions
-You can use the following command to build the demos (requires g++, glfw and OpenGl to be installed on your system)
+You can use the following command to build the demos (requires g++, glfw, GLEW and OpenGL to be installed on your system)

 ```bash
 g++ -lGL -lGLEW -lglfw -lm -I include src/*.cpp demos/<insert_demo_name>.cpp -o <insert_demo_name>